Complications of Acute Otitis Media

 - Petrositis – Infection spreading to the apex of the petrous temporal bone.
-There is sepsis and there are usually signs of mastoiditis.
-There is a triad of symptoms known as Gradenigo's Syndrome: otorrhoea, pain deep inside the ear and eye (cranial nerve V1 distribution) and ipsilateral lateral rectus palsy (cranial nerve VI).
+There is sepsis and signs and symptoms of mastoiditis.
+There is a triad of symptoms known as Gradenigo's Syndrome which entails: otorrhoea, pain deep inside the ear and eye (cranial nerve V1 distribution) and ipsilateral lateral rectus palsy (cranial nerve VI).

 - Meningitis – Sepsis, headache, vomiting, neck rigidity, photophobia and positive Kernig’s sign (pain on meningeal stretch eg chin to chest or straight leg raise).